Website logo cars for beginners

 car maintenance for beginners - read car codes dash board

-This method can actually help you find faults and issues early before they become a big problem.
+This method can help you find faults and issues before they become a big problem.
 For example, my car needed a crank position sensor, something I never would have known had I not had an OBD reader.

 How often should I get my car serviced?